Public Investing App Review: Commission Free Trades and More

 Learn More About Public

-How Can I Open a Public Investing Account?
+How To Open a Public Investing Account

 After your account is opened, you’ll link your Public account to your bank account, so you can start depositing money into your Public account.
 Then you’re ready to invest.

 However, you can always use the search icon on the app to find specific stocks in any business category.
-Once you decide on a company, you can purchase stock slices.

 Learn More About Public

-What Alternative Investments Does Public Offer?
+Alternative Investments

 As with any investment, investing in cryptocurrencies or alternative investments does come with a risk of loss of your entire investment.